fluxninja/aperture/docs/content/concepts/policy/circuit.md

 _Circuit_ describes a [control system][control-system] as an execution graph.
 _Circuit_ is defined as a dataflow graph of inter-connected components.
 _Signals_ flow between components via ports.
-As signals traverse the circuit, they get processed, stored within components or get acted upon (e.g. load-shed, rate-limit, auto-scale etc.). _Circuit_ is evaluated periodically in order to respond to changes in signal readings.
+As signals traverse the circuit, they get processed, stored within components or get acted upon (for example: load-shed, rate-limit, auto scale etc.). _Circuit_ is evaluated periodically to respond to changes in signal readings.

 ## Component